SirJakesalot/ConnectK/README.md

 ![alt BoardHeuristics](BoardHeuristics.png)
-Here is a brief example of how I go about using heuristics to score a connect-k board.
+<br>Here is a brief example of how I go about using heuristics to score a connect-k board.